radiantearth/stac-spec/extensions/eo/README.md

 to place common fields in [STAC Collections](../../collection-spec/collection-spec.md#common-fields-and-standalone-collections).
 The exact metadata that would appear in a STAC Collection record will vary depending on the dataset.

+If the data has been collected by a satellite, it is strongly recommended to use the [`sat` extension](../sat/README.md), which in turn requires the [`instrument` extension](../instrument/README.md).
+If the data has been collected on an airborne platform is is strongly recommended to use the [`instrument` extension](../instrument/README.md).

 - [Example (Landsat 8)](examples/example-landsat8.json)
 - [JSON Schema](json-schema/schema.json)